GarterPoom/GISTDA-Wildfire-Unsupervised/README.md

 ```

 ## Unsupervised Learning
 This response is generated from the `Clustering_KMeans-Sentinel2.ipynb` notebook, which includes code for unsupervised learning using K-Means clustering.
 With K value is declared equal to 50 and number of Iteration is declared equal to 50.

+## References
+- Andrew Cutts, Clustering_KMeans-Sentinel2: https://github.com/acgeospatial/Satellite_Imagery_Python/blob/master/Clustering_KMeans-Sentinel2.ipynb